VasilKalchev/LiquidMenu/README.md

 **LiquidMenu** extends the Arduino's [LiquidCrystal][lc] library with the ability to create menus.
 It simplifies the menu creation process by abstracting the elements of a menu into hierarchically organized classes.

-// Show small example here
-// and move the big examples to doxygen

 Features
 ========